Open Alcohol Containers in Cars are Illegal

 How to Transport Alcohol Legally

 If you’re 21 or older, learn the best way to get from A to B when you want to BYOB.
 Keep unopened alcoholic beverages in the trunk!
 Even if the bottles or cans are factory sealed, the trunk is a better place for alcohol than just setting it on the floor of the passenger side or in the back seat.
 No trunk?
 If you drive a pickup truck, feel free to keep alcohol in the bed of the truck as long as it’s at least two feet away from the cab’s back windows (where passengers could potentially reach it).
+This is the best way to avoid getting a container charge for breaking open container laws.
 Have fun, and remember: no alcohol for the designated driver!
-Drinking and driving is stupid.
+Drinking and driving is stupid and not what an Aceable licensee would do.